dinomatic/docs.dinomatic.com/source/docs/akurai/blocks-shortcodes.md

 ![akurai-blocks-posts](/assets/images/akurai/akurai-blocks-posts.png)

+Check out [Akurai Demos](https://dinomatic.com/demos/akurai) for more styles.

 To add a new posts block simply click on the **+** (Add block) sign and select **Recent Posts** in **Akurai Blocks** section.

 In the content editor a new recent posts edit section will appear.
 Select the number of posts to display and the post excerpt length.
 Or you can leave them blank for default values: 6 posts and 40 words.

 You can also select a category to filter the posts or leave it blank to display posts from all categories.

+`💁 since version 2.0`

+You can also choose a block style and specify whether to lazy load post thumbnails or not.

 ![akurai-blocks-editor-posts](/assets/images/akurai/akurai-blocks-editor-posts.png)